Mastering Non-Human Identity Lifecycles A CISO's Guide

 • They enable secure communication and data sharing between authorized entities.

-With cloud adoption and automation going nuts, the number of nhis is growing like weeds.
+With cloud adoption and automation going nuts, the number of NHIs is growing like weeds.
 They actually outnumber human identities by a whole lot! and that's where a problem starts.

-Human identities are usually managed centrally, but nhis?
+Human identities are usually managed centrally, but NHIs?
 Not so much. they rely on secrets like api keys, which, if compromised, can lead to huge problems.

-• Traditional security controls don't always work for nhis.
+• Traditional security controls don't always work for NHIs.

 • Managing them is a decentralized nightmare compared to human identities.